 Backpack the Adirondacks

 The Adirondacks are a prime backpacking destination with over six-million-acres that offer a variety of backcountry camping and lean-to locations.
-After a few nights of sleeping under the stars, head into town and treat yourself to a cold beer and a hot shower!
+After a few nights of sleeping under the stars, we love to head into town for a cold beer and a hot shower!

 Map out the perfect hike

-The Lake Placid Region is home to great Adirondack hikes for every family member and ability level – and no matter what kind of outing you seek, skilled area Adirondack Guides can help you find the right fit to plan that perfect day!
+The Lake Placid Region is home to great Adirondack hikes for every family member and ability level – and no matter what kind of outing people seek, skilled area Adirondack Guides can help anyone find the right fit to plan that perfect day!

 Click on the map images to download and print.